IntegratedSalad/LocalChat/docs/design.md

 # LocalChat flow
 1. Initialization of BVService_Bonjour (for now class that supports only Bonjour)
-2. Registration of service (TODO: provide complete service name) (_localchat._tcp.local?), where .local is mandatory, because mDNS exclusively resolves hostnames ending with the .local top-level domain[^1].
+2. Registration of service
+   where .local is mandatory, because mDNS exclusively resolves hostnames ending with the .local top-level domain[^1].
    [^1]: [Wikipedia on mDNS](https://en.wikipedia.org/wiki/Multicast_DNS#Protocol_overview)
    1. If service was already registered, do not register it twice.
 (TODO: Should this application work in background?) meaning, if someone writes a message to a user, where their application was closed, (but not the service) should they receive the messages? -> Closing the application means closing the service.
 3. UI initialization.
 This can mean a CLI or GUI aplication.
-(TODO: Build for different targets?)
 4. Main Program Loop:
    1. Accept user input AND
    2. Discovery for localchat services periodically (timer) AND
-   3. Notify user when someone is available to chat AND (Thread handling this will block until specific ?message? comes)
+   3. Notify user when someone is available to chat AND
-   4. Output messages sent to user (callback upon receiving data on socket) Main problem is, that discovery for localchat services etc. needs to call callbacks/completion handlers upon finished task.
+   4. Output messages sent to user (callback upon receiving data on socket)

 # Constants
 How many hosts can one user discover max?